-What's the difference between personal loans and cash loans?
+What's the difference between personal and payday loans?

 There are several key differences between personal loans and short-term cash loans:

 - Loan amount.
 You can borrow up to $5,000 from many cash lenders, and some offer loans as high as $10,000.
 Personal loans come with much higher minimum and maximum loan amounts, with lenders rarely offering loans below $5,000 but having maximum amounts as high as $80,000-$100,000.

 - Eligibility.
 Personal loans offered by banks and credit unions have strict eligibility criteria that often includes good credit and a regular income from employment or above a certain amount.
 Cash lenders that offer short-term loans are much more flexible and will consider those with bad credit, those who receive Centrelink payments as income or people who are unemployed.